oristopo/nanoTAPR/README.md

 Installation Pre-Requisites
 ---------------------------

-The software requires that the host have a reasonably current Windows installer program, and that it have the .NET 1.1 framework run time package installed (version 1.0 is not sufficient).
-The installer will check for these prior to installing.
-The installer will attempt to link to the Microsoft web site providing a download menu if the pre-requisite is missing.
+VNAR4 software requires that the host have a reasonably current Windows .NET 1.1 framework run time package installed (version 1.0 is not sufficient).
+[Here is link to the Microsoft web site](https://www.microsoft.com/en-us/download/details.aspx?id=26) providing a download menu if the pre-requisite is missing.
 Microsoft has many different programs on this web page; you need the one that is approximately 23 MB in size, and is called the "*redistributable*" (it is allowed to be redistributed by applications).

 Download and install as needed, the filename is `dotnetfx.exe`.
-The .NET framework redistributable is included on the CD-ROM, but we recommend downloading the latest version from Microsoft (its about 23 MB in size).
+We recommend downloading the latest version from Microsoft (its about 23 MB in size).
 Many newer applications and some recent Microsoft service packs install the framework, so you may have it already.